Yasmin-A95/Only_Shadows/readme.md

 - Stylistically, the images are manipulated and distorted using an algorithm I made.

 ## Play It
-The deployed version can be played [here](https://immersive-bubble.vercel.app/). **note the WASD controls**.
+The deployed version can be played [here](https://immersive-bubble.vercel.app/). **Note the WASD controls**.
 This version was a test site for proof of concept, namely working through the following:
 1. Creating 3D environments made out of images that a player can explore.
 2. Creating objects within the environment that a player could interact with.
 3. Testing text toggling based on interactions with the environment.